zng-ui/zng/TODO/_current.md

 # Split Crates

-* can't click on some buttons in layer example after clicking Transform Anchored.
 * Merge.

 * Refactor transform and visibility changed events to only send one event per frame like INTERACTIVITY_CHANGED_EVENT.